Deducteam/nubo/README.md

 **Caution:** [*BSD* _make_](https://man.netbsd.org/make.1) must be used, Linux users must invoke `bmake` rather than `make`.

-**Caution:** the variable `NUBOROOT` must be set for most of these commands to work.
+**Caution:** the variable `NUBOROOT` must contain the path of the local clone of this repository for most of these commands to work.

 The available targets are
 - *download*: download and extracts the source files of the library,
 - *check*: check the library.
 By defaults it uses Dedukti to check the library.
   It can be invoked as `make check=CHECKER` where `CHECKER` is the name of a known checker.
 Currently available are `dedukti` and `kontroli`.
 - *package*: create a library package from the downloaded files.
 - *lint*: performs sanity checks on a package.
 - *makesum*: computes the checksum of the library package and replace it in the blueprint.